SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-23-whitebread-racism.md

   [no-knead bread](https://bittmanproject.com/recipe/no-knead-bread/), which yields a boule with a nice rustic crust and a chewy, tasty crumb.

-The latter was particularly the bread of choice during the pandemic.
-In our religious community, it became the bread we baked for our religious gatherings, and people really liked it!
+The latter was particularly our bread of choice during height of the COVID-19 pandemic.
+In our religious community, it became the bread we baked for our religious gatherings (once those started happening again), and people really liked it!

 But mostly, during my childhood, bread at home was a manufactured bread: Wonder Bread, which got no respect at all.
 The crust always tasted kind of burnt to me, and the crumb